-In this section, you will find a variety of self-help resources that can help you address some common issues with condominium living.
+In this section, you will find guided steps through self-help resources that can help you address some common issues with condominium living.

 Records issues include disagreements about whether or not someone has a right to access records and/or the types and quality of records being kept.